liza-tennant/liza-tennant.github.io/_posts/2024-10-17-moral-alignment-LLM-agents.md

 ---

 Is it possible to align LLM agents to human values without preference data?
-Yes - as we show in our latest paper, now out on arXiv https://arxiv.org/abs/2410.01639!
+Yes - as we show in our latest paper, now out [on arXiv](https://arxiv.org/abs/2410.01639)!
 I’m really excited about this one, my favourite paper from the PhD so far!